erikvanoosten/metrics-scala/docs/AvailableVersions.md

 The following artifacts are available:

 * *nl.grons:metrics4-scala*: adds a nice Scala API to Dropwizard Metrics
+* *nl.grons:metrics4-pekko*: support for measuring Pekko actors
-* *nl.grons:metrics4-akka*: support for measuring Akka actors
+* *nl.grons:metrics4-akka*: support for measuring Akka actors (versions 2.4.x, 2.5.x and 2.6.x, newer Akka versions are not supported)
 * *nl.grons:metrics4-hdr*: adds support for [HdrHistogram](http://www.hdrhistogram.org/) to increase the accuracy of histograms

+Java 11 is required since version 4.3.0 (except builds for scala 2.11 and 2.12 which still target Java 8).
+Versions 4.0.x up to 4.2.x require Java 8.

 The table shows the available 4.x artifacts of metrics-scala.